ParkerAllen2/PokemonWebScraper/README.md

 # PokemonWebScraper
 Simple Web scraper for https://www.serebii.net/pokemon/.
 It will retrieve the name and ID of pokemon of a generation, for example if giving an input of "-g 2" all the 2nd generation pokemon names and ID will be listed.
+Data is then written to a cvs file.

 TODO:
 * Get the pokemons stats and type also